Lea1496/LoveBox/README.md

 # LoveBox

-Electronics project I made for my girlfriend.
-It's inspired by https://en.lovebox.love/, I can send messages to the box and a little heart turns until the box is opened.
+Electronics project inspired by https://en.lovebox.love/, I can send messages to the box and a little heart turns until the box is opened.

 ![](https://github.com/user-attachments/assets/e44882cc-eb31-43cf-bb07-379b51566cb3)